arabellas-craft/arabellas-craft.github.io/_posts/2025-11-27-choosing-a-divination-method.md

 ## 5. Bibliomancy

 **What it is:** Hold your question in mind, open a book to a random page, read the passage.
 The words provide perspective on your situation.
-Ancient practice used with sacred texts, poetry, and philosophy.
+Romans did it with the poet Virgil, and Christians did it with the Bible.[^4]

 **Best for:** People who think in words and love books.
 Works especially well for questions about meaning and direction rather than practical details.